sojitrajay/JSContactBook/README.md

 ### Features

 - [x] List contacts from the Contacts of device.
+- [x] Display contact details of the selected contact.
 - [x] Add contact into Contact book of device from the application.
 - [x] Update contact of device from the application.
 - [x] Delete contact from the device from application.